This lady knows her stuff! Check out our interview with Olivia Newton-John on clean living, and more

 My husband (who is known as Amazon John because of his 30 years of working with medicinal plants in the Amazon) and I fell in love in Peru, and it was the natural place to marry – on the mountaintop where we recognised our love for each other!

-For more information on Retreatment Botanics by Olivia Newton-John, please click here.
+For more information from Olivia Newton-John on clean living, or Retreatment Botanics by Olivia Newton-John, please click here.

 Image credits: 1,2,3.
 Gaia Retreat & Spa 4,5 Retreatment Botanics 6 Gaia Retreat & Spa